Azim-SampleProjects/NPower-Group-2-mini-Project/README.md

 This project demonstrates the full data analysis workflow, including data cleaning, feature engineering, exploratory data analysis, and visualization.

+Due to the time constraints of the project, the data cleaning process was focused on preparing the dataset well enough to answer the required business questions accurately.
+The cleaning process addressed the most important issues, including duplicates, missing values, cancelled transactions, returns, stock adjustments, and zero-price records.

-The analysis shows the importance of carefully cleaning transaction data before drawing business conclusions.
-By separating valid sales from cancellations, returns, stock adjustments, and zero-price records, the final analysis provides a more accurate view of customer behavior and sales performance.
+The analysis shows the importance of carefully reviewing transaction data before drawing business conclusions.
+By separating valid sales from cancellations, returns, stock adjustments, and non-sales records, the final analysis provides a more accurate view of customer behaviour and sales performance.

+An additional report, **E-Commerce Sales Analysis Report**, has been included as a PDF file in this repository.
+The report provides a written summary of the project, key business questions, analysis, visualizations, and conclusions.

-This project also provides a strong foundation for building an interactive business dashboard using Plotly Dash.
+This project also provides a strong foundation for building an interactive business dashboard using Plotly Dash or Power BI.